Yiwen789/yiwen789.github.io/python_excel.md

 datatoexcel.save()
 ```

-Now we have obtained two Excel workbooks in the working directory, one is the expanded data grouped by variables in different tabs, and the other is the full expanded data in just one tab, grouped by columns of the original data.
+Now we should have obtained two Excel workbooks in the working directory, one is the expanded data grouped by variables in different tabs, and the other is the full expanded data in just one tab, grouped by columns of the original data.